francescovolpe/offsecnotes/Web vulnerabilities/Cross-site scripting (XSS).md

     ```
   - Get request `https://insecure-website.com/index?search="><script>alert(document.domain)<%2Fscript>`
   - Methodology
-    - 1. Look for any script that has a source that we can control (you can use domxsswiki)
+      1. Look for any script that has a sinks
-      2. Use javascript debugger to walk through the script and realize that there is also a sink
+      2. See if you can control the sink
       3. Exploit it
   - Note: here there are some sources and sinks
     - https://github.com/wisec/domxsswiki/wiki